garaio/vscode-unwanted-recommendations/README.md

 This extensions, tries to help out with extensions which are not recommended for specific workspaces.

+## 📖 Blog post

+I have writen a more complete blog post about the whole topic and this extension, [👀 read it here](https://www.garaio.com/blog/vscode-extensions-unwanted-recommendations)

 ## Details / Situation

 Until now, it seems not to be possible to automate enabling or disabling extensions per project/workspace